 Act 1: Deconstruction

-For the opening of the first act the public was invited to start the deconstruction process by dismantling the interior fittings.
+Over four days the public was invited to start the deconstruction process by dismantling the interior fittings.
 The visitors of the Open Space chose from a selection of analog tools and independently dissected the space within a designated area.
-Over four days the lust for destruction turned into a collective construction activity, leaving behind a bizarre and broken landscape.
+The lust for destruction turned into a collective construction activity, leaving behind a bizarrely broken landscape.

-In a final performance, the public gallery of the Alte Reithalle was deconstructed, moved and destroyed.
-The centrally located wooden bridge was parted into three equal parts: The middle part was shifted by thirty meters to the west, opening up a new view across the hall and creating a valley for the audience to cross the space.
-The two remaining parts got dissected by the two performers.
+A final performance deconstructed, moved and destroyed the centrally located wooden bridge.
+The middle part was shifted by thirty meters to the west, opening up a new view across the hall and creating an opening for the audience to cross the space.

 One hour - two years

 Artistic Direction, Performance: Elias Kurth / Performance: Jacob Ingram-Dodd / Live-Sound: Daniel Steiner / Light, Construction Supervisor: Nik Friedli / Communication, Dramaturgy: Anouk Gyssler / Assistant: Noah Schweizer / Production: Elias Raum, Wernli Performance